aws/amazon-freertos-ble-ios-sdk/README.md

 ```
 **Step 2 - Create Federated Identity Pool**

-Customer needs to create an identity pool that can be attached to the IoT Policy, Customer needs to create an authenticated role (or unauthenticated role if needed, step 3 of the guide) and add the policies below, a step by step guide can be found here (https://docs.aws.amazon.com/cognito/latest/developerguide/getting-started-with-identity-pools.html).
+Create an identity pool that can be attached to the IoT Policy.
+Create an authenticated role (or unauthenticated role if needed, step 3 of the guide) and add the policies below.
+A step by step guide can be found here (https://docs.aws.amazon.com/cognito/latest/developerguide/getting-started-with-identity-pools.html).

 **Step 3 - Create Cognito IAM Role Permissions Policies**

-IAM > Roles > cognito auth (or unauth if supported) role > Permissions > Permissions policies.
+IAM > Roles > cognito auth (or unauthenticated if supported) role > Permissions > Permissions policies.
 We need to additionally allow AttachPrincipalPolicy so that we can attach the Cognito Identity to the AWS IoT Policy.

 ```